 Speaking of cooking eel, did you know that a freshly killed eel will continue to move for some time?
 Given that and its slimy skin, most chefs recommend nailing the dead eel's head to a board to make the skinning and filet process less problematic.
 Or, if you're not feeling particularly murderous, you can just go to your favorite sushi restaurant and let them prepare it for you!

-To find out more about slimy eels and other fish, check out the links on the next page.
+To find out more about slimy eels and other fish, check out the links below.